compose-run/client/README.md

 - `index.ts`, which contains the whole library
 - `shared-types.ts`, which contains all the types that are shared between the client and server

+## Developing locally

+You can use `npm link` if you want to test out changes to this client library in another project locally.
+For example, let's say we wanted to test out a change to this client library in the `@compose-run/community`repo:

+1. In this repo, run `npm link`
+2. In this repo, run `npm link ../@compose-run/community/node_modules/react` [^1]
+3. In `@compose-run/community`, run `npm link @compose-run/client`
+4. In this repo, run `npm run watch`

+[1]: This step is to stop React from complain that you're "breaking the rules of hooks" by having "more than one copy of React in the same app".
+As described in the [React docs](https://reactjs.org/warnings/invalid-hook-call-warning.html#duplicate-react), you can fix this by running